Agni: Buddhism

+Canonical texts

-Canonical textsAgni (Sanskrit; Pali; Aggi) appears in many Buddhist canonical texts, as both a god as well as a metaphor for the element of heart or fire.
-In Pali literature, he is also called Aggi-Bhagavā, Jātaveda, and Vessānara.The Aggi-Vacchagotta Sutta, presents a philosophical exchange between Buddha and a wandering ascetic named Śreṇika Vatsagotra (Sanskrit; Pali: Senika Vacchagotta).
+Agni (Sanskrit; Pali; Aggi) appears in many Buddhist canonical texts, as both a god as well as a metaphor for the element of heart or fire.
+In Pali literature, he is also called Aggi-Bhagavā, Jātaveda, and Vessānara.

+The Aggi-Vacchagotta Sutta, presents a philosophical exchange between Buddha and a wandering ascetic named Śreṇika Vatsagotra (Sanskrit; Pali: Senika Vacchagotta).
 The conversation between Buddha and Śreṇika have remained a part of a debate that continues in modern Buddhism.
 It is called the Śreṇika heresy (Traditional Chinese: 先尼外道; Pinyin: Xiānní wàidào; Romaji: Sennigedō 先尼外道).

 Śreṇika suggested that there is an eternal Self (Atman) that lives in a temporary physical body and is involved in rebirth.
 In the Buddhist traditions, the Buddha taught there is rebirth and Anātman, or that there is no eternal Self.
 The Pali texts state that Śreṇika disagreed and asked the Buddha many questions, which the Buddha refused to answer, calling his questions as indeterminate.
 The Buddha clarified that were he to answer Śreṇika's questions, it would "entangle" him.
 The Buddha explains the Dharma with Agni as a metaphor, stating that just like fire is extinguished and no longer exists after it is extinguished, in the same way all skandha that constitute a human being are extinguished after death.
 Different versions of this debate appear throughout scripture across traditions, such as the Mahāparinibbāṇa Sutta, and the Mahāprajñāpāramitōpadeśa.
 In some versions, Śreṇika offers his own simile of Agni to further his views.
 Scholars such as Nagarjuna have extensively commented on the Śreṇika heresy.

 In a manner similar to the Hindu texts, the Buddhist texts also treat Agni (referred to as the fire element Tejas) as a fundamental material and building block of nature.
 For example, in section 11.31 of the Visuddhimagga as well as the Rūpakaṇḍa section of the Dhammasangani, Agni and Tejas are credited as that which warms, ages, burns and digests food and life processes.